puritys/nodejs-phplike/README.md

 If you install the phplike 2.0 , you will need libcurl package, because phplike support curl in version 2.0.

-Util the new version of phplike 2.2.0, I committed binary code which already compiled in windows, you can just install phplike without compiling C/C++ now.
+Until the new version of phplike 2.2.0, I committed binary code which already compiled in windows, you can just install phplike without compiling C/C++ now.

 Completed PHP Method